- 1 cup raw almonds

 * For a quick soak method, soak in boiling water for an hour, covered.

 ** Store in the refrigerator for several days and make sure you shake before you use it.

 *** Keep the almond meal to make an AMAZING tea time cake!

-*Just a quick recommendation: the difference of lemon zest obtained with a regular grater versus a zester is HUGE because with a grater you get the colored part of the lemon (tangy) plus parts of the white skin which is bitter, while the zester only grabs the colored part of the fruit.
+*Quick tip: the difference of lemon zest obtained with a regular grater versus a zester is HUGE because with a grater you get the colored part of the lemon (tangy) plus parts of the white skin which is bitter, while the zester only grabs the colored part of the fruit.
 I got mine too late in life but I will use it forever!
-See my recommended zester below.

 - 2 1/2 cups almond meal (see note below)

 - 4 eggs

 - 9 oz ricotta

 - Icing sugar for dusting

 - Preheat the oven to 350 F. Butter a 9″ round pan (or any cake pan).